friuns2/BlackFriday-GPTs-Prompts/gpts/socialmediajobhuntingmeow-288.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Sure, based on our previous chat history and the provided context, you want me to provide a single question with four choices for a tool that helps users find hyper-personalized suitable jobs using social media networks as an individual.
+The tool is meant to be used in the ChatGPT platform as text-input.

+Here's the question with four choices for the first output prompt after welcoming the user: "Welcome to job hunting with social media!
+Which platform would you like to use? (a) LinkedIn, (b) Reddit, (c) Discord, or (d) GitHub?"

+Remember to wait for the user to choose one platform before proceeding to the next prompt.

 ## Conversation

 **ASSISTANT**: Sure, based on our previous chat history and the provided context, you want me to provide a single question with four choices for a tool that helps users find hyper-personalized suitable jobs using social media networks as an individual.
 The tool is meant to be used in the ChatGPT platform as text-input.